 Currently publishers are working to align resources to the Next Generation Science Standards (NGSS).
 These materials will be available in the future.
 Pope Francis Global Academy teachers have developed a scope and sequence for the junior high science curriculum that reflects the NGSS.

 Religious education takes place in the classroom, providing students the opportunity to grow in their faith and learn what it means to live as a Catholic in today’s world.
 Service projects, established to reinforce the path that Pope Francis has called us to follow, will nurture our students’ sense of respect and responsibility.
-Students in grades 1-8 participate in weekly and holiday Mass.
+Students in grades K-8 participate in weekly and holiday Mass.
 Pre-K students attend Mass only on Holy days of Obligation and all-school Masses on special occasions.

 Our religious program is rooted in the rich and diverse tradition of the Catholic faith and follows the 6 core tenets of our Spiritual Charter.